igsemenov/Streamer_HPS_DGSEM/streamer_btest_S0/README.md

  - elm.fld_fvs.x - 2D array that contains the x-coordinate of the FV mesh nodes within the block element
  - elm.fld_fvs.y - 2D array that contains the y-coordinate of the FV mesh nodes within the block element
  - elm.fld_dgs.f[0] - 2D array that contains the electron density at the Gauss nodes
+ - elm.fld_fvs.f[0] - 2D array that contains the electron density at the FV mesh nodes
  - elm.fld_dgs.f[2] - 2D array that contains the ion density at the Gauss nodes
- - elm.fld_fvs.f[0] - 2D array that contains the electron density at the FV mesh nodes
- - elm.fld_fvs.f[2] - 2D array that contains the electron density at the FV mesh nodes
+ - elm.fld_fvs.f[2] - 2D array that contains the ion density at the FV mesh nodes
  - elm.psn.f[1] - 2D array that contains the derivative of the potential with respect to x at the Gauss nodes
  - elm.psn.f[2] - 2D array that contains the derivative of the potential with respect to y at the Gauss nodes